oldschoolgg/obdocs/minions.md

  Some bosses have requirements, like Quest points or gear, refer to [Boss and monster requirements](https://www.oldschool.gg/oldschoolbot/minions?Boss%20and%20monster%20requirements) for more information.

  You can view your minions' killcounts using `+m kc`.

+#### Equipment Setups

+You can equip your items in specific gear setups.
+Every minion has a melee, range, mage, skilling, and misc. you can use to have different sets of gear equipped.
+To equip a specific item to one of your setups, you can use the `+equip <setup> <item>` command.
+Currently, only a few things check your gear setups, including checks for skilling boosts and checks for your range bonus when attempting the Fight Caves, however more gear-based checks are planned for future updates.

+You can also `+equippet <pet name>` to your minion, and it will show the icon for your equipped pet on your display window for your gear setups.
+You can only have one pet equipped at a time across all your gear setups, and it must be a pet recived via game mechanics (something which would show up as a monster drop and in your `+cl pets`) and not from a daily or the pet messages feature (which are bot mechanics and would show up in `+mypets`.

 #### Group Bossing